cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/create-v1-consumers.rst

     POST /{version}/containers/{container_id}/consumers

-Creates a consumer for the specified container.
+This operation creates a consumer for the specified container.

 The following table shows the possible response codes for this operation:
 +------+-----------------------------------------------------------------------------+